pdhoopr/gps-to-gpx/README.md

 </gpx>
 ```

-See the ["API Documentation"](#user-content-api-documentation) section for more a more complete reference on the library and its settings.
-You can also check out the ["Examples"](#user-content-examples) section for more complete usage examples.
+See the [API documentation](#user-content-api-documentation) for more a more complete reference on the library and its settings.
+You can also check out the [examples](#user-content-examples) for more complete usage examples.

 ## API Documentation